Cornèr Banca SA Reaches Resolution with DOJ Under Swiss Bank Program

 The Swiss Bank Program has enticed many financial institutions looking to escape criminal prosecution to turn their backs on their clients and give information about their offshore accounts to federal authorities in the United States.

 If you have undeclared offshore accounts and are concerned that your bank already has or is likely to enter into an agreement with the U.S. government, you should discuss your situation with an experienced Maryland international tax attorney.
-A tax lawyer in the Maryland office of Thorn Law Group can carefully review your case to help you determine the best way to address your offshore account concerns.
+A tax lawyer in the Maryland office of US International Tax Advisors can carefully review your case to help you determine the best way to address your offshore account concerns.
 Contact us today.